m00se-3/SWGTK/README.md

 A rendering backend is selected by the user and is injected into the application during initialization.
 The class hierarchy is intended not only as a means to support more renderers, but also allows users to customize existing ones to fit their exact needs.

-**Note:** This library, by design choice, does *not* come with any audio features.
-The intention is to make audio handling a 3rd party user choice if they need it.
-How exactly is this going to work with the Lua runner?
-(See below.)
-I don't know yet.
+**Note:** SWGTK, at this time, does *not* come with any audio features.
+I plan to include an example program for integrating a 3rd party library into your code.

 This library is built with a strict set of compiler options and analyzer warnings.
 Warnings are treated as errors.
 This project takes safe software and best practices very seriously.